enkidevs/curriculum/javascript/browser-apis/measuring-performance/navigation-timing-api.md

 let navType = navigation.type;
 let redirectCount =
   navigation.redirectCount;
-// number of redirects to current page
+// number of redirects to the current page
 ```

 ---